 4. Slovak Paradise National Park

 Situated in the eastern parts of Slovakia, this is one of the nine national parks of this country.
-It aims on conserving the wildlife and their natural reserves.
+It aims to conserving the wildlife and their natural reserves.
 This park was opened in the year 1988.

 This park has got so many things to keep you entertained throughout the tour.
 It has got beautiful lakes that soothe your soul, waterfalls, picturesque canyons, and a dense forest with rich flora and fauna.
-You can also go for hiking or simply stroll amidst the nature and attend peacefulness of mind.
+You can also go hiking or simply stroll amidst nature and attend peacefulness of mind.